-3.10.5 Subframe header
+3.10.5 Subframe header (7 bits)

+This could be known a priori (via bulletin board on the downlink).

+To look at the right mapping to get a good correlation property for most used sequence.

 The header is BPSK modulated and spread the same way as the synchronisation word described above.
 This header defines the following characteristics for the remainder of the subframe: